-Whitney Rehabilitation Care Center is happy to announce we are sponsoring a live interactive webinar for continuing education credits for Social Workers & Certified Case Managers in Connecticut through Jenerations Health Education, Inc. Joanna Frankel MSW,LCSW-C of Jenerations Health Education, Inc. will present Maintaining Professionalism in the Face of Danger: Strategies for Best Serving … Continue reading “Social Workers & Certified Case Managers Webinar”
+Whitney Rehabilitation Care Center is happy to announce we are sponsoring a live interactive webinar for continuing education credits for Social Workers & Certified Case Managers through Jenerations Health Education, Inc. Joanna Frankel MSW,LCSW-C of Jenerations Health Education, Inc. will be presenting: Ethical Dilemmas related to Discharging Older Adults During a Health Crisis on Wednesday … Continue reading “Live Interactive Webinar For Social Workers”

 This April we proudly recognize National Autism Month!
 Let’s celebrate the resilience of those with autism & applaud their unique talents!
 Let’s create better awareness, to inform and encourage communities to celebrate differences, & become more inclusive of individuals with autism.
 Autism, or Autism Spectrum Disorder (ASD), refers to a broad range of conditions characterized … Continue reading “Autism Awareness Month”

 World Tuberculosis (TB) Day is a day to educate the public about the impact of Tuberculosis around the world.
 Tuberculosis is a serious infectious disease that mainly affects a person’s lungs.
 People with active tuberculosis must take several types of medications for many months to eradicate the infection and prevent development of antibiotic resistance.
 Today … Continue reading “World Tuberculosis Day”

 There are more than 5.3 million children and adults in the United States who are living with a permanent brain injury-related disability.
 That is one in every 60 people.
 Brain Injury Month aims to de-stigmatize brain injuries and increase the understanding of these injuries as a chronic condition.